 There’s also the port adventures desk, where you can plan any excursions that you may not have booked in advance.

-Once you are ready to book your next cruise, you can take advantage of possible discounts and stateroom credits by visiting the Disney vacation planning desk.
+Once you are ready to book your next Disney cruise, you can take advantage of onboard discounts and stateroom credits by visiting the vacation planning desk.